Lux0926/ASPRM/train/readme.md

 ```

 ### Note:
--    We did not use the `-reward_tokens` parameter, as omitting it typically leads to better performance
+-    We did not use the `-reward_tokens` parameter, as omitting it typically leads to better performance.